 President Connie Ledoux Book

-Book embraced her groundbreaking position as the highest-ranking female leader at The Citadel, which admitted its first female cadets in 1996.
-With her support, The Citadel reached record enrollment for African-American, female and Latino first-year students.
-In January 2018, Book received the Dr. Martin Luther King Jr. Humanitarian Award from The Black History Intercollegiate Consortium in recognition of her contributions to the Charleston, S.C., community and The Citadel.
+Book embraced her historic position at The Citadel, which admitted its first female cadets in 1996.
+With her support, the institution reached record enrollment for African-American, female and Latino first-year students.
+Book received the Dr. Martin Luther King Jr. Humanitarian Award from The Black History Intercollegiate Consortium in recognition of her contributions to the Charleston, South Carolina, community and The Citadel.

 Book began her career as a television producer and reporter in Louisiana before transitioning to higher education.
 Prior to joining the Elon faculty, she served three years as assistant professor at Georgia College & State University, one year as visiting professor at North Carolina State University, and two years as assistant professor at Meredith College in Raleigh, North Carolina.

 An active scholar, she is the author of “Digital Television: DTV and the Consumer,” the first book dedicated to understanding how the transition from analog to digital television impacted consumers.
-Her work has received five first-place awards from the National Association of Broadcasters’ educational group and several research grants.
-She has appeared on panels at the Federal Communications Commission, the National Cable Television Association, the National Association of Broadcasters, the National Association of Telecommunications Officers and Advisors and regional cable television associations.
+She has appeared on panels at the Federal Communications Commission, the National Cable Television Association and the National Association of Broadcasters.

 The North Carolina Association of Broadcasters recognized Book with an Outstanding Service and Leadership Award in 2009 for her assistance with the state’s transition to digital television.
-She testified before the U.S. Senate Commerce Committee on the DTV transition in 2008 and that same year received a leadership citation from the National Association of Telecommunications Officers and Advisors for research on the impact of state cable franchising in Texas.
+She testified before the U.S. Senate Commerce Committee on the DTV transition in 2008 and that same year received a leadership citation from the National Association of Telecommunications Officers and Advisors.

-As an advocate for transparency in government and open public records and meetings, Book conceived, established and served four years as executive director of North Carolina’s Sunshine Center, housed at Elon, and served two years as a board member for the center’s sponsoring group, the North Carolina Open Government Coalition.
+As a proponent of transparency in government and open public records and meetings, Book conceived, established and served four years as executive director of North Carolina’s Sunshine Center, housed at Elon, and served two years as a board member for the center’s sponsoring group, the North Carolina Open Government Coalition.